IMF: Iterative Max-Flow for Node Localizability Detection in Barycentric Linear Localization: Preliminary and Key Related Work

-In NLL, the network localizability problem is closely related to the graph rigidity problem\cite{eren2004rigidity,eren2016graph}. \begin{lemma}[NLL Localizability Condition\cite{eren2004rigidity}] A network $\mathcal{G}$ is localizable in 2D, if and only if it contains at least 3 anchors and it is global rigid. \end{lemma} In BLL, the network localizability is based on a \emph{generated graph} $\mathcal{G_A}$ associated with the barycentric representation, instead of $\mathcal{G}$. \begin{definition}[Generated Graph, $\mathcal{G_A}$] Given $\mathcal{G=(V,E)}$, the associated generated graph $\mathcal{G_A=(V, E_A)}$ is defined as a graph having the same node set $\mathcal{V}$.
-An edge $(i,j)\in \mathcal{E_A}$ if $j$ is a neighbor of $i$ in $\mathcal{G}$ and $j$ can form at least one triangle with another two neighbors of $i$. \end{definition} Then, the network localizability condition is proposed: \begin{lemma}[BLL Localizability Condition\cite{ECHO}] Using BLL algorithms, nodes in a generic graph $\mathcal {G}$ are localizable in 2D if every node can find at least three node-disjoint paths to anchors through only edges in $\mathcal{G_A}$. \end{lemma}
+In NLL, the network localizability problem is closely related to the graph rigidity\cite{eren2004rigidity,eren2016graph}. \begin{lemma}[NLL Network Localizability Condition\cite{eren2004rigidity}] A network $\mathcal{G}$ is localizable in 2D, if and only if it contains at least 3 anchors and it is global rigid (i.e., 3-connected and redundantly rigid). \end{lemma}

+In BLL, the network localizability condition is based on a \emph{generated graph} $\mathcal{G^A}$ associated with the barycentric representation, instead of $\mathcal{G}$. \begin{definition}[Generated Graph, $\mathcal{G^A}$] Given $\mathcal{G=(V,E)}$ and the constructed $\mathbf{A}$ in (\ref{equ:bll_problem}), the generated graph $\mathcal{G^A=(V, E^A)}$ of $\mathcal{G}$ is defined as a graph with the same node set $\mathcal{V}$.
+An edge $(i,j)\in \mathcal{E^A}$ if $\mathbf{A}_{ij}\neq 0$. \end{definition} Then, the BLL network localizability condition is designed based on $\mathcal{G^A}$\cite{ECHO}. \begin{lemma}[BLL Network Localizability Condition\cite{ECHO}] Using BLL algorithms, all free nodes in a generic graph $\mathcal {G}$ are localizable in 2D if every free node can find at least three node-disjoint paths to anchors through only edges in $\mathcal{G^A}$. \end{lemma}

+So network localizability for NLL can be checked based on the graph property of $\mathcal {G}$, while network localizability for BLL can be checked based on the property of $\mathcal{G^A}$.
+We then review the node localizability conditions.